goffersoft/automating-aws-with-python/README.md

     - list bucket objects
     - setup bucket
         ```
-        setup a buket for web hosting
+        setup a bucket for web hosting
         1) create a bucket using the (required) bucket name
            and policy as a json string or file
            default policy used if none provided